Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Limitations of the pepper-pot method

+where $s(x,\,y)$ represents the source distribution before the PP mask, assumed to follow a Gaussian profile; $h(x,\,y)$ describes the hole geometry; and $\mathrm{PSF}(x,\,y)$ is the point spread function (PSF) of the imaging system.

+One can deconvolve the signal $i(x)$ to obtain $s(x,\,y)$ using, for example, Wiener filters~\cite{Chen.1998}, or by solving a minimization problem to fit the best source size, assuming that the source function follows a Gaussian distribution.
+We opted for the latter method, which we will demonstrate later.

-A natural approach to obtaining the source's size is then to deconvolve the image with the hole function.
-In our case, the function $i(x)$ is obtained by integrating the signals of the beamlets on the screen, and $h(x)$ is a top-hat function representing the magnified hole of the mask.
+In our case, the function $i(x)$ is obtained by integrating the signals of the beamlets on the screen.
+The function $h(x,\,y)$ is assumed to be a top-hat function representing the magnified hole of the mask, and the PSF is determined through calibration of the imaging system.
+Here, we assume a Gaussian-like PSF with an RMS value of $\sigma_\mathrm{psf} \approx 6~\si{\um}$.

-One can deconvolve the function $i(x)$ to obtain $s(x)$ using, for example, Wiener filters~\cite{Chen.1998}.
-We applied this method to the simulation results for emittances less than $20~\si{\um\mrad}$ from the pepper-pot mask with a 150~\si{\um} pitch.

-By deconvolving the penumbral image of the beamlet, the $\sigma_x$ value of the source can, in principle, be directly obtained.
-The results of the analysis performed for source sizes of 0.1~\si{\um} and 1.0~\si{\um} are shown in Figs.~\ref{fig. gauss fit in beamlet image}~a) and b).
-From these results, we observe that the convolution provides a better fit than the typically used Gaussian fit.
+The results of the analysis performed for source sizes of 0.1~\si{\um} and 1.0~\si{\um} are shown in Fig.~\ref{fig. gauss fit in beamlet image}~a) and b).
+From these results, we observe that the convolution provides a better fit instead of a Gaussian function.
 Consequently, the inferred source sizes $\sigma_x$ for these small emittance beams are also reduced, as seen in Fig.~\ref{fig:source scan geant4}~c).

-For the simulation results analyzed using the penumbral deconvolution method shown in Fig.~\ref{fig:source scan geant4}~c), the constant parameter $\alpha$ given in Eq.~\eqref{eq. fitting curve source size scan} reduces from an average of $6.3~\si{\um\mrad}$ to smaller values: $\alpha \approx 5.8~\si{\um\mrad}$ for the pepper-pot with a hole diameter of 50~\si{\um}, and $\approx 5.1~\si{\um\mrad}$ for the pepper-pot with a hole diameter of 20~\si{\um}.
-Therefore, despite reducing the inferred emittance obtained by applying the deconvolution method to the penumbra of the beamlet projected onto the screen, the pepper-pot method still fails to resolve very small sizes.
-Ultimately, limitations in correctly inferring the small effects on the overall beamlet size due to the source size prove to be the practical limit.
+When analyzing the GEANT4 simulation results using the alternative method of the penumbral convolution, the constant parameter $\Omega$ given in Eq.~\eqref{eq. fitting curve source size scan} reduces from values between $3.3 - 4.5~\si{\um}$ to smaller values: $\Omega \approx 2.0~\si{\um}$ for the pepper-pot with a hole diameter of 50~\si{\um}, and $\approx 0.9~\si{\um}$ for the pepper-pot with a hole diameter of 20~\si{\um}.
+Therefore, despite reducing the calculated emittance obtained by applying the deconvolution method to the penumbra of the beamlet projected onto the screen, the pepper-pot method still fails to resolve very small emittance values.